tsender/auto_scene_gen/documentation/msg_and_srv_reference.md

 ## VehicleNodeOperatingInfo.msg

-This message is published by the AutoScenegen client to tell all registered vehicle nodes important operating information.
+This message is published by the AutoSceneGen client to tell all registered vehicle nodes important operating information.
 This info includes: if all vehicle nodes for that worker are ready, where the nodes should save their internal data and how much data to save.
 Each array has the same length and all data is organized according to the order of the worker ID in the 'worker_ids' field.

 **Field**               | **Type**              | **Description**
 ------------------------|-----------------------|----------------